SMTG-Bham/doped/docs/Future_ToDo.md

   https://github.com/skw32/DefectCorrectionsNotebook for AIMs...),
   and give example(s) of how to manually generate a `DefectPhaseDiagram` and chempots from the parsed energies of these calculations, so the `doped` analysis tools can then be used.
-- Add defect expansion code functionality to regenerate defect structures from a smaller supercell in a larger one.
-Useful for supercell size convergence tests, and accelerating `ShakeNBreak` etc. If/when adding, make sure to link in `SnB` docs as well.
-  - Related point, using our `doped` site-matching functions, could write some quick functions to plot the exponential tailing off of strain / site displacements as we move away from the defect site.
-    Could be useful as a validation / check of supercell size convergence, and for quantifying the strain / distortion introduced by a certain defect (though I guess the `SnB` tools already do a good job of that) – could possibly give a good rule-of-thumb to aim for with a sufficiently large cell?
 - For defect complexes, after electrostatics, the next biggest factor in binding energies is the stress field (right)?
 Then orbital effects after that.
   This means that if we have the distortion field implemented in doped, we should be able to fairly accurately and easily predict if defect complexes are likely?
 (Via concentrations/formation energies, charges and stress fields?)
 Nice use case, could mention in JOSS as possible screening application if someone wanted to use it.
 Deak & Gali Nature Comms (10.1038/s41467-023-36090-2) C-C in Si could be used as a nice test case (neutral so no charge effects)
-- CLI Functionality for core functions.
-  - Could also use some of the `snb` functions to add some convenience commands which `cp CONTCAR POSCAR` for unconverged `vasp_gam`/`vasp_nkred_std`/`vasp_std` calculations, and copies `CONTCAR`s to next VASP folder when converged and submits job.
-- Just something to keep in mind; new defect generation code can apparently use oxidation states from `defect.defect_structure` and map to defect supercell.
-Not in our current subclass implementation of `Defect`.
-Is this useful info?
-- Ideally, one should be able to input just defect objects somewhere -> an alternative input to `DefectsGenerator`?
-Can input to both `DefectsGenerator` or `DefectsSet` (but it'll just send it to `DefectsGenerator` with `kwargs`).
 - **Optical transitions:** Functions for generating input files, parsing (with GKFO correction) and plotting the results (i.e. configuration coordinate diagrams) of optical calculations.
 Needs to be at this point because we need relaxed structures.
 Sensible naming scheme.
 Would be useful as this is a